Modern Architecture in Barcelona - A Guide to some of Barcelona's Most Iconic Modern Buildings

 Frank Gehry's Fish

 This is what is known as a 'folly' - a structure that does not have a particular practical purpose - something between a sculpture and a building.
 The large fish was designed to glimmer and twinkle, like a fish moving under water.
 The building works well from far away - it can be seen from all of the way down the beach.
+Once you arrive however you discover the golden fish is hollow - a shock for some true architect lovers.

 Frank Gehry also designed the Guggenheim Museum in Bilbao.
-And for those who love their celebrity gossip, he is a close friend of Brad Pitt!
+And for those who love their celebrity gossip, he is a close friend of Brad Pitt.

-Metro: Ciutadell Vila Olimpica (Yellow Line, L4)
+Metro: Ciutadella Vila Olimpica (Yellow Line, L4)

 EMBT's Santa Caterina Market

 This is the food market building near to Barcelona's Cathedral.
-It is a very interesting building that caused a lot of controversy when it was first constructed.
+It is a interesting building that caused a lot of controversy when it was first constructed.
 However, people have grown to love it - as is often the case with architecture, the buildings that spilt opinions the most are the most successful and legendary in the long run.

 Metro: Jaume I (Yellow Line, L4)